 “Although at present, in consequence of the strike in the Iron Trade, some hundreds -nay some thousands – of ironworkers in the neighbourhood are off work, yet a stranger to Leadgate on Tuesday would have failed to recognise any such depression in the demeanour in the hundreds of spectators and participators – all of whom must, more or less, be interested indirectly with the strike – in the joyous ceremonial witnessed on the Redwell Hills”

 However, it was not a full loss.
 It brought about the formation of the Board of Arbitration and Conciliation for North of England, set up by David Dale, later to become Sir David Dale.
 This board enabled both workers and employers to come together to sort out their differences, with an impartial intermediate.
-Also this rise in unionism made the movement even stronger, even though the initial outcome was not a good one.
+This rise in unionism made the movement even stronger, even though the initial outcome was not a good one.
 There was now a need for the trade unions to be given legal recognition.
 The Liberal government in 1871 started this, but with lots of initial legal restraints and binds.
 It was Disraeli, who in 1875, was the one to truly free the trade unions from the burdens of which the new legal status had been surrounded, allowing the unions once and for all to legally give a voice to the working man.